DominikN/ros2-discovery-server-testing/README.md

 # ros2-discovery-server-testing

+This repository is for testing [eProsima Discovery Server](https://www.eprosima.com/index.php/resources-all/scalability/discovery-server-an-enhanced-discovery-paradigm-for-dds-ecosystems) together with dockerized ROS 2 nodes connected over the internet using [Husarnet P2P VPN](https://husarnet.com/).

+## Get your Husarnet JoinCode

+Before running examples 1 and 2.
+Get your JoinCode, that you will use to connect Docker containers to the same P2P VPN network.

+You will find your JoinCode at **https://app.husarnet.com
+ -> Click on the desired network
+ -> `Add element` button
+ -> `Join code` tab**

+…and change the `JOINCODE` variable in the `.env` files located in `/2_decentralized_demo` and `/3_discovery_server_demo` folders.

 ## Example 2: starting `talker` and `listener` with a preconfigured peers list

 change directory to `2_discovery_server_demo` and run: